vlovell24/Card-Match-Game/README.md

   A match two card game for children.
 Includes sound effects, and animations (imported from animate.css).
-The game includes a score counter that gives a score of 1, for each set flipped; and a attempts counter, which keeps track of the amount of turns you took to flip all of the cards.
-The entire game is made is vanilla javascript, css and html.
+The game includes a score counter that gives a score of 1, for each set flipped; and an attempts counter, which keeps track of the amount of turns you took to flip all of the cards.
+The entire game is made in vanilla javascript, css and html.

   A Fisher-Yates shuffle is used to randomly shuffle the card backfaces, when the new game button is clicked.
 Once all cards are matched, a model pop's up with a new game button as well.